Taiwan Daily News

-The Taiwan Daily News (Chinese: 台湾日日新报) was a Taiwanese newspaper published during the Japanese colonial period in Taiwan.
+The Taiwan Daily News (臺灣日日新報, Taiwan nichinichi shinpō) was a Taiwanese newspaper published during the Japanese colonial period in Taiwan.
 It was formed by a merger of the Taiwan News and the Taiwan Daily.

 Origin and evolution

 Factional disputes and mergers

 In 1896 (Meiji era 29), the Taiwan Daily newspaper was established and run by those who supported the Satsuma faction.
 Less than three weeks after its launch, it was used as the official newspaper of the Government-General of Taiwan.

 Soon, the organizers of the Taiwan Daily News, which belonged to the Chōshū Domain, also wanted to get a piece of the pie at the behest of the second Government-General of Taiwan Katsura Tarō, so the newspaper owner negotiated terms with the Secretary-General of the Governor-General's Office.
 Later, Katsura Tarō resigned before the launch of the Taiwan Daily News.
 As a result, the Chōshū faction's Taiwan Daily News and the Satsuma faction's Taiwan Daily sang opposite tunes on policy, bringing the conflict between the feudal clans into the newspaper industry.
 Employees of the two newspapers even fought in the streets.
 Finally, the fourth Governor-General Kodama Gentarō intervened to mediate and ordered the Meiji oligarchy to buy the two newspapers and merge them into the "Taiwan Daily News", which ended the chaos.
 Afterward, with the support of the Government-General of Taiwan, the "Taiwan Daily News" became the largest newspaper during Taiwan under Japanese rule, including both Japanese and Chinese versions.